carsales went from bill shock to pre-empting problems and more efficient teams

 A need for visibility

 After migrating from a physical hosting environment to a cloud-based AWS solution, carsales began to face some of the common challenges that can occur when moving to the cloud.
 Namely, a lack of visibility over operating costs and concerns about managing risks, security and quality.
-The company needed a holistic view of all cloud activity within the organisation, and measures to enable effective use of AWS services.
+The company needed a holistic view of all cloud activity within the organization, and measures to enable effective use of AWS services.

 Stax delivers actionable insights